-- Careful cleaning around the stoma site will reduce the possibility of soreness or infection - Wash hands before and after handling the tube - Move the external fixation device to clean the skin around the stoma site with a mild soap solution and fresh tap water (using a clean cloth for this purpose only) and rinse thoroughly.
+- Careful cleaning around the stoma site will reduce the possibility of soreness or infection - Wash hands before and after handling the BG tube - Move external fixation device to clean the skin around the stoma site with a mild soap solution and fresh tap water (using clean cloth for this purpose only) and rinse thoroughly.
 Ensure the skin and fixation device are thoroughly dried - do this once per day.
-Replace and close the external fixation device so it lies approximately 2-5mm from the skin surface - Note the cm graduation markings on the tube at the skin surface remain the same as observed at last replacement.
-If there is a change in position of the tube, do not use and contact the managing healthcare professional to confirm placement immediately - At least once a week but no more frequently than once a day, open and remove the external fixation device away from the skin surface, clean the tube and stoma site and note the cm graduation marking at the skin surface, then gently insert the tube into the stoma tract by a minimum of 2-3cm and rotate the tube 360° to prevent the tube adhering to the stoma tract and becoming embedded in the stomach wall.
-Gently pull the tube back, until slight resistance is felt and confirm the cm graduation markings remain the same as before moving the tube.
-If the cm graduation marking has changed, do not use the tube and contact managing healthcare professional immediately
+Replace the external fixation device so it lies approximately 2-5mm from the skin surface - Note the cm graduation markings on the tube a the skin surface, if there is a change in position of the tube do not use and contact the managing healthcare professional to confirm placement - At least once a week but no more frequently than once a day, move the external fixation device away from the skin surface, clean the BG tube and stoma site, and note the cm graduation marking at skin surface.
+Then gently insert the tube into the stoma tract by a minimum of 2-3 cm and rotate the tube 360° to prevent the tube adhering to the stoma tract and becoming embedded in the stomach wall.
+Gently withdraw the tube back until slight resistance is felt and confirm the cm graduation marking at the skin surface is the same as before moving the BG tube.
+If the cm graduation marking is different then DO NOT use the tube and contact the managing healthcare professional immediately for instructions

-- If there is any discomfort or you are unable to advance or rotate the tube do not use and seek immediate medical advice - Replace and close the external fixation device so it lies approximately 2-5mm from the skin surface (the external fixation device may need to be loosened or tightened dependent on weight loss or weight gain) - Flush the tube as per training provided by Nutricia Homeward Enteral Nurse Specialist with water (type and volume as recommended by the managing healthcare professional) before and after the administration of enteral nutrition or medication or 4-6 hourly (except during the night) if feeding is not in progress or as recommended by the managing healthcare professional to prevent tube blockage - If advised by the managing healthcare professional, check the position of the feeding tube by pH measurement before starting tube feeding.
-Refer to advice leaflet 'How do I measure the pH of gastric aspirate?' - pH testing of gastric aspirate should not be used in isolation to determine the BG tube is in the correct position.
-You should always consider other relevant factors as described during the training provided by the Nutricia Homeward Enteral Nurse Specialist to determine the position of the BG tube.
+- If your child shows any signs of discomfort or you are unable to advance or rotate the tube, DO NOT use the BG tube and contact the managing healthcare professional or Nutricia Homeward Nurse immediately - Replace the external fixation device so it lies approximately 2-5mm from the skin surface (the external fixation device may need to be loosened or tightened dependent on weight loss or weight gain) - Flush the tube as per training provided by the Nutricia Homeward Nurse, with water (type and volume as recommended by the managing healthcare professional) before and after the administration of enteral nutrition or medication or 4-6 hourly if enteral feeding is not in progress (except during the night) or as recommended by the managing healthcare professional to prevent tube blockage - If advised by the managing healthcare professional, check the position of the tube by pH measurement before starting tube feeding.
+Refer to advice leaflet "How do I measure the pH of gastric aspirate" - pH testing of gastric aspirate should not be used in isolation to determine the BG tube is in the correct position.
+You should always consider other relevant factors as described during the training provided by the Nutricia Homeward Nurse to determine the position of the BG tube.

-IMPORTANT NOTES
+IMPORTANT NOTES:

-It is important to sit the patient upright at a 45° angle during enteral feeding and for at least one hour after enteral nutrition has been administered.
+It is important your child sits at a 45° angle during enteral feeding and at least one hour after enteral nutrition is administered.